 The seal should be in a rectangular form no larger than 1" in height by 2.5" in length with a serrated or milled-edge border.
 The following information should be within the border:

-A Notary journal or record book is required.
-It's recommended as a best practice to record all notarizations in your journal.
+A Notary journal or record book is required in which you must record all notarial acts performed.
 The journal may be paper or electronic, and more than one journal may be used.

 Illinois Notary Public FAQs